-To reduce customer service inquiries during peak season, retailers should first remove the need for it.
-By communicating proactively with customers from pre-dispatch to delivery, retailers provide customers with all the information that they need.
-In effect, they answer the customer’s question before they have the chance to ask it.
+Reduce customer service inquiries during peak season by removing the need for it.
+Communicate proactively with customers from pre-dispatch to delivery and beyond to provide customers with all the information that they need.
+In effect, you should answer the customer’s question before they have the chance to ask it.

-Using post-sales communications technology, retailers can send bespoke, informative and branded messages to keep their customers informed.
-To do this successfully, brands should reflect on their own sales journey to identify milestones in which they need to communicate with their customers.
-They can use data to prioritize these milestones.
-At what stage in the customer journey do they receive the most calls?
+You can use data to prioritize these milestones.
+When do you receive the most calls?
 What are the calls relating to?
-What issues do their customers highlight the most?
-In understanding this, retailers can provide a communication workflow that better suits the needs of their customers.
+What issues do your customers highlight the most?
+In understanding this, you can create a communication workflow that better suits the needs of your customers.

-Once your touch points have been planned, you should consider how to make them as informative as possible.
-Adding relevant, valuable detail to each email will improve your engagement rate and reduce customer service inquiries.
+Once your touchpoints have been planned, you should consider how to make them as informative as possible.
+Adding relevant, valuable content to each interaction will improve your engagement rate and reduce customer service inquiries.

-Sending an order confirmation is considered standard procedure for most retailers.
-But, are they taking advantage of this customer touch point?
-Instead of simply reviewing what the customer has ordered and when it will be delivered, why not add more detail?
+Sending an order confirmation is considered standard procedure in 2021.
+But, the majority of brands are not taking advantage of this customer interaction.
+Instead of simply reviewing what the customer has ordered and when it will be delivered, retailers should add embedded content.

 Using an Order Status page will help reduce your inbound call rate because it gives customers specific details about their order, its delivery and any real-time updates as they occur.
+This will help your customer support team to manage the busy peak season.
 Customers are confident that any changes will be communicated to them proactively via the Order Status page, so they do not feel the need to call in.

 Leverage technology for the best service experience

-To change how customers communicate, brands must first change how they do.
-Communicating proactively with customers and giving them the information that they need in advance will reduce inbound inquiry rates.
-Driving customers to self-service landing pages or social media support rather than calling in will take a huge strain off customer service teams.
+Communicate proactively with customers to give them the information that they need in advance.
+This will reduce inbound inquiry rate during peak season.
+Drive customers to self-service landing pages or social media support to take a huge strain off customer service teams.
 More than that, it will leave customers with a positive experience of your business.
 Customers will feel confident to reuse and recommend your service, again and again.